 CBDCs are no longer a fiction.
 Nearly every major central bank is either planning to launch or planning to investigate issuing their own digital currency.
-A number of interesting (as in “May you live in interesting times”) things become possible in this world.
+Several interesting (as in “May you live in interesting times”) things become possible in this world.
 The first of these is negative interest rates, which allow the bank to make your money evaporate over time unless you spend it, as per this paper from the IMF:

-In a cashless world, there would be no lower bound on interest rates.
+“In a cashless world, there would be no lower bound on interest rates.
 A central bank could reduce the policy rate from, say, 2 percent to minus 4 percent to counter a severe recession.
 The interest rate cut would transmit to bank deposits, loans, and bonds.
 Without cash, depositors would have to pay the negative interest rate to keep their money with the bank, making consumption and investment more attractive.
-This would jolt lending, boost demand, and stimulate the economy [source]
+This would jolt lending, boost demand, and stimulate the economy.” [source]

 The second thing CBDCs allow for is much greater surveillance and economic censorship.
-China’s already playing this game full force.
+China’s already playing this game in full force.
 Latin American dictators also love economic censorship, so here’s another beauty from the BBVA:

-CBDCs are Central Bank-issued instruments that combine cryptography and DLTs to achieve four possible general goals [source]
+“CBDCs are Central Bank-issued instruments that combine cryptography and DLTs to achieve four possible general goals.” [source]

 Improve interbank settlement

 Digitize cash to improve efficiency in management and payments

-- Develop a new monetary policy tool to overcome zero-bound interest rates 😱
+Develop a new monetary policy tool to overcome zero-bound interest rates 😱

 Increase surveillance and reduce financial system instability

 This vision of the future is quite bleak.
 For a visual, look to the movie Wall‑E, where a giant corporation called Buy-n-Large takes over the entire world, to the point where the de facto leader of Earth is the CEO of BnL.

 The peddlers of such systems will sell you awful lies.
-They may even possibly be so deluded as to believe them for themselves.
+They may be so deluded as to believe them for themselves.
 Does Zuck really think he’s banking the unbanked with Libra?

-Not only do we have to trust these corporations with our money, but this system has all the same properties that the CBDCs do, since they ultimately operate under the watchful eye of governments, who will surveil and censor to their heart’s content in the name of protecting us from ourselves.
+Not only do we have to trust these corporations with our money, but this system has all the same properties that the CBDCs do since they ultimately operate under the watchful eye of governments, who will surveil and censor to their heart’s content in the name of protecting us from ourselves.
 Potentially worse, these new corporate behemoths could overpower states, creating the very world Wall‑E warns us about.

 Those of us living in America or other constitutional democracies fundamentally believe that limiting the state’s power is a good thing.
 Yet we give the state unchecked power to spend money.
-We have seen in practice that the debt ceiling is a charade, and that the government creates money whenever they want.
+We have seen in practice that the debt ceiling is a charade and that the government creates money whenever they want.
 Fiat money, backed by nothing, is printed out of thin air to fund perpetual wars.

 While a constitutional democracy is decent at preventing any one branch of government from taking too much control, it is not immune to corruption by bribery, whether the outright illegal kind or the legal kind we call lobbying.
-When the state wields power over the monetary press, it never ceases to expand, as money creates power and power creates money in a perpetual cycle.
-It doesn’t matter which party is in charge when money is at stake, and the game is who can get their hands on more of it first.
+When the state wields power over the monetary press, it never ceases to expand, as money creates power, and power creates money in a perpetual cycle.
+It doesn’t matter which party is in charge when money is at stake; the game is who can get their hands on more of it first.

-As a voluntary system, people can now choose to save some of their income in Bitcoin, regardless of where they live, or what money their government imposes on them.
-As they build up a stash of BTC, they amass sovereignty and optionality to escape their country with their wealth secure, if their circumstances become dire.
+As a voluntary system, people can now choose to save some of their income in Bitcoin, regardless of where they live or what money their government imposes on them.
+As they build up a stash of BTC, they amass sovereignty and optionality to escape their country with their wealth secure if their circumstances become dire.